Are you wondering what a brindle pitbull is?

 They share resemblances with their parents the American Pit Bull Terrier and American Staffordshire Terrier.
 They are characterized by small lovely attractive wide eyes.

-They have dropping rose-shaped ears that are curly.
+They have dropping rose-shaped ears that are curly, and sometimes, blue eyes.
 The texture of their coat is stiff with short fur that has a brown or fawn layer with darker stripes.

-Their tiger-like colour combination makes them even more attractive and stands them out among the canine breed.
-Brindle Pitbulls could be Fawn, Red Nose Pitbulls or Blue Nose Pitbulls.
+Their tiger-like color combination makes them even more attractive and stands them out among the canine breed.
+Brindle Pitbulls could be Fawn, Red Nose Pitbulls, or Blue Nose Pitbulls.

 Types of Brindle Pitbull